Sharing is caring!

 Cooler

 Food in the car.
 It is nice when traveling to have some sandwiches ready and cold beverages so we don’t have to stop as much.
-Our Igloo MAXCOLD Cooler is quite old, but still works great and fits perfectly between the seats.
+This small wheeled is perfect for an in the car cooler.
+It can fit right between the seats.

 When it is closed, it makes a perfect platform for the dog to lay on.
 Just have to watch our fingers trying to get in for a sandwich.